 Dan, you make a great point, and I love the idea, especially since we are in a strength cycle and we're using the PST focus week partially as recovery from strength.
 Of course, we're also supporting our folks who need to maintain competitive PST scores as they prepare to join the Navy.

-Here is an update of our first 6-week cycle of 4-2 block periodization:
+Here is an update of our first six-week cycle of 4-2 block periodization:

 We did the 4-2 block and are starting over again this week.
 We may do the 3-1 block this round; it will depend on how people are feeling as we approach week 3 again.

-We did notice we needed more recovery during the 4 weeks vs the 2 weeks.
+We noticed we needed more recovery during the four weeks vs. the two weeks.
 There's a difference between a Day 3 Mobility Day that you felt like you needed versus one that you don't need but do anyway.
-Hunger was greater during the 4 weeks, as was the urge for a midday nap.
+Hunger was greater during the four weeks, as was the urge for a midday nap.
 Strength training requires more recovery time than moderate cardio and calisthenics, so that wasn't surprising.

-Strength scores went up in the 4 weeks of lifting and PST scores (pull-ups and push-ups) also went up during the 2 weeks when compared to the week before we started; 1.5-mile and 4-mile run times were also fast for our group members who are getting ready to ship to Basic Underwater Demolition/SEAL and other spec ops units.
+Strength scores went up in the four weeks of lifting, and PST scores (pull-ups and push-ups) also went up during the two weeks when compared to the week before we started.
+The 1.5-mile and 4-mile run times were also fast for our group members who are getting ready to ship to Basic Underwater Demolition/SEAL and other spec ops units.

-Swims have remained the same, but they're still fast at a yard-per-second or faster with fins and without fins.
+Swims have remained the same, but they're still fast at a yard per second or faster with fins and without fins.
 During the full 4-2 cycle, we are focused on technique as much as conditioning.
-Those who better mastered the technique over the 6 weeks were faster because of that -- not so much the additional conditioning.
+Those who better mastered the technique over the six weeks were faster because of that -- not so much the additional conditioning.

 Here is another reason why I like the 3-1 block periodization model: Since we're in a 12-week phase that's focused on strength development, I want my athletes to improve their strength as much as they can with proper recovery.

 Strength will help across the board on the PST.
-Many people probably fall short because their strategy focuses on the technique for specific movements (CSS, running economy, push-up tempo, etc.) but doesn't build strength.
+Many people probably fall short because their strategy focuses on the technique for specific movements (combat side stroke, running economy, push-up tempo, etc.) but doesn't build strength.

-Doing 3 weeks of strength focus followed by 1 week of moderate calisthenics, cardio conditioning and skill drills is typically less fatiguing and therefore will not harm and may even benefit recovery.
+Doing three weeks of strength focus, followed by one week of moderate calisthenics, cardio conditioning and skill drills are typically less fatiguing and therefore will not harm and may even benefit recovery.
 When it comes time to hammer the PST training during week 4, the athletes will be more comfortable and can take full advantage of that week.

 See which one you like best for your specific needed: